Jake Englund – Director of Merchandising @ Wild Mikes Ultimate Pizza (S.A. Piazza & Associates)

 Holly Morgan – Executive Director @ OlyCAP

-Our Herd Freed Hartz executive search team was honored to partner with OlyCAP, on a nationwide retained search to find their new Executive Director in Seattle, WA.
+Our Herd Freed Hartz executive search team was honored to partner with OlyCAP on a nationwide retained search to find their new Executive Director.

 Founded 55 years ago, OlyCAP (Olympic Community Action Programs) has helped people build resilient communities by providing equitable access to solutions and opportunities throughout Clallam and Jefferson counties.
 The agency today employs 106 dedicated professionals overseeing dozens of programs with a single common thread: service to the community.